 Don’t Let the Bed Bug Cure Be Worse Than the Problem

-In an effort to kill the bed bugs, people are making themselves and others sick.
-It doesn’t do any good to get rid of the bed bugs if you aren’t going to live to enjoy the bug free room.
+People are making themselves and others sick by trying to kill bed bugs.
+Getting rid of bed bugs does no good if you aren’t going to live to enjoy a bug-free room.

 An editorial note to the report reminds the reader that the CDC and Environmental Protection Agency promote integrated pest management strategies for bed bug control.
-Their non-chemical methods include encasing mattresses and box springs with bed bug proof covers and vacuuming, steaming, and laundering and even disposing of infested items.
+Their non-chemical methods include encasing mattresses and box springs with bed bug-proof covers, vacuuming, steaming, laundering, and even disposing of infested items.

 Til Next Time!